fredfeng/CS162/sections/sec03/README.md

    (Disclaimer: The second excerpt is just designed for practice and is in no way representative the author's view of ChatGPT, or LLMs in general.)

+    > Solution: [^alpha-equivalence4]

 **Exercise**: Is $=_\alpha$ an equivalence relation?
 That is, is it reflexive, symmetric, and transitive?
 If so, informally argue why each property is satisfied.
 If not, give a counterexample for a property that is not satisfied.

 **Exercise**: If you think $=_\alpha$ is an equivalence relation, can you come up with a plausible canonical form such that all terms that are alpha-equivalent have the same representation?

+> Solution: [^alpha-equiv-normal]

+[^alpha-equiv-normal]: A popular canonical forms for alpha-equivalence is the [locally nameless representation](https://chargueraud.org/research/2009/ln/main.pdf).
+If you need to hand-write a compiler/interpreter/proof assistant in the future, use locally nameless representation; DO NOT USE STRINGS to represent variables like we do in CS162, because the naive string-based representation is extremely prone to all kinds of subtle ` substitution bugs.

 ### Capture-Avoiding Substitution